VatomInc/vatom-spaces-token-gating/README.md

 # Vatom Spaces: Example React Plugin 🔌

-This plugin is used for token gating inside of spaces
+This plugin is used for token gating inside of spaces (Experimental)

 ## Building the plugin
 - Ensure you have [Node.js](https://nodejs.org) installed.